-GERMAN-FIRST YEAR, ONE UNIT.
+FRENCH-FIRST YEAR, ONE UNIT.

-Text: Duerr's Essentials of German Grammar.
-Gluck Auf.
+Text: Fraser and Squair's French Grammar.

 The aim of this course is not so much to qualify the student to speak the language as to enable him to translate easy texts at sight.
+Pronunciation, grammar, oral and written work based upon the above text will be required.

-GERMAN-SECOND YEAR, ONE UNIT.
+FRENCH-SECOND YEAR, ONE UNIT.